foundata/guidelines/containerfile-style-guide.md

 - Use an unsupported distribution release merely to avoid an upgrade.

-Image size affects transfer and storage cost, but it is an incomplete security metric.
-Attack surface depends on reachable behavior, installed functionality, configuration and privileges.
-Supportability also matters during an incident.
-Optimize by removing unnecessary functionality and layers after establishing a compatible, maintained base, not by selecting the smallest compressed artifact by fashion.

 ### Pinning image references<a id="pinning-image-references"></a>

 All external image inputs to a release build MUST be pinned by digest.
 This includes production and build stages: a compromised or unexpectedly changed builder can alter the final artifact even when the final base is pinned.

 Use a readable tag together with the digest of the image index: